-Week 12 of college football is here!
-If you’re new to this article, the goal is to bring you the top dynasty prospects to watch in nationally televised college football games.
+Hello and welcome back!
+College football is back!
+If you’re new to this article, the goal is to bring you the top upcoming dynasty prospects to watch in nationally televised college football games.
 It’s never too early to take a look forward.
-Who are the top prospects playing?
 Who will be the sleepers of upcoming rookie drafts?
 Check back here every week for my ‘Weekly Watch’ series before you head into the weekend.
 Use this article each week as a place to refer back to as you get ready to watch each game.

 How this article works:

 I’ll give you the network, time, and teams playing in nationally televised games.
 Below that, I’ll list the respective schools’ prospects that are, in my opinion, worth mentioning, their position, the year they are eligible to enter the NFL Draft, and their listed heights and weights.

 Feel free to reach out on Twitter (@THEtristancook) if you have players you think deserve to be mentioned in next week’s article.

 There are only a couple of players that interest me in this game.
 The first on that list is Michigan’s Blake Corum.
 As expected, Corum was the focal point of the Michigan offense against Penn State last week.
 Corum carried the ball a season-high 26 times for 145 yards with two scores.
 I expect to see more of the same this week for Corum as they will again be without Coach Harbaugh.
 If Corum can finish the season strong, he could vault himself into the discussion as one of the better backs in this class.